-- On January 2, 2018, the Company announced the appointments of Robert Baldock as Executive Chairman, Cathy Zhai as President and CEO, and Kelvin Lee as Interim CFO. - On January 3, 2018, the Company announced a \$7.00 million gold forward sale transaction by receipt of a \$5.00 million prepayment, with a further \$2.00 million received subsequent to the quarter in April 2018. - On February 27, 2018, the Company announced results from the successful completion of a third programme of bioleaching testwork on flotation concentrate produced from the Buffalo Reef deposit for the Selinsing Sulphide Gold Project. - On March 5, 2018, the Company announced that an infill and extension drilling program commenced at the Peranggih Gold Prospect. - On April 3, 2018, subsequent to the quarter, the Company announced settlement of all litigation on the Selinsing Property during the full trial held in March 2018.
+- On February 27, 2018, the Company announced results from the successful completion of a third programme of bioleaching testwork on flotation concentrate produced from the Buffalo Reef deposit for the Selinsing Sulphide Gold Project. - On March 5, 2018, the Company announced that an infill and extension drilling program commenced at the Peranggih Gold Prospect. - On April 3, 2018, the Company announced settlement of all litigation on the Selinsing Property during the full trial held in March 2018.
 As result, the plaintiff affirms that the JV 5% Agreement is not valid.
-Subsequently in April 2018, \$9.44 million restricted cash was released by the court order.
-Of which \$6.44 million was returned to Monument and the remaining \$3.00 million was paid to the Plaintiff. - On May 8, 2018, subsequent to the quarter, the Company announced the commencement of a drilling program at Burnakura in both near surface oxide and underground fresh materials.
+In April 2018, \$9.44 million restricted cash was released by the court order.
+Of which \$6.44 million was returned to Monument and the remaining \$3.00 million was paid to the Plaintiff. - On May 8, 2018, the Company announced the commencement of a drilling program at Burnakura in both near surface oxide and underground fresh materials. - On July 5, 2018, subsequent to the fiscal year, the Company provided an update on the FEED study for the Selinsing Gold Sulphide Plant upgrade. - On July 16, 2018, subsequent to the fiscal year, the Company announced significant intercepts at Peranggih.
+Highlights included 9.8m @ 10.29g/t Au. - On July 18, 2018, subsequent to the fiscal year, the Company announced a NI43-101 Mineral Resource Update at the Burnakura Property in Western Australia.
+Indicated Resources have increased to 293Koz from 98.4Koz, Inferred Resources to 88Koz from 4.4Koz. - On August 7, 2018, subsequent to the fiscal year, the Company announced a significant drill intercept at ANA for the Burnakura Project that was 1.3m @26.8g/t Au. - On September 24, 2018, subsequent to the fiscal year, the Company announced NOA 7/8 Drilling Program Results at the Burnakura Gold Project.
+Significant intercept highlights included 12m @ 8.02g/t Au and 12m @ 6.80g/t Au. - On October 1, 2018, subsequent to the fiscal year, the Company announced Shallow Oxide Drilling Program Results at the Burnakura Gold Project.
+Significant intercept highlights included 11m @ 2.8g/t Au and 3m @ 8.8g/t Au, at the Lewis area.